 Hearing what you have heard, I hope it is clear your only hope is in Jesus Christ.
 For only Christ will make you a new creation.
 Christ through God's Word will renew your mind.
-If you have come to the point you want Christ in your life, come forward and let Pastor Jerry and me pray with you and rejoice in your new birth!
+My beloved be obedient to and live out the gospel of Christ!
+Amen.